CASE Mainstreams climate science into professional practice

 Climate Change and Infrastructure

-- Scott Shuford, AICP, Invited speaker to the NC Beaches, Inlets, and Waterways Association Spring Conference (NCBIWA),Sea level rise implications for eastern NC, April 23, 2018Asheville NC,
+- Scott Shuford, AICP, Invited speaker to the NC Beaches, Inlets, and Waterways Association Spring Conference (NCBIWA),Sea level rise implications for eastern NC, April 23, 2018, Carolina Beach, NC,

 - October 31, 2017: Business World announces CASE Consultants International presents two important workshops in Asheville NC in November that bring climate experts together with architect and health professionals to explore the impacts to their customers and constituents that changing weather patterns present.

 - Game-Changing Resilient Infrastructure The Collider announces CASE Consultants International and the American Planning Association (APA) present a continuing education symposium featuring top experts in the field of resilient infrastructure.

 - Climate Wise Brownfields symposium benefits professional planners, stormwater managers, economic developers, landscape architects, realtors, property assessors and other practitioners.

 - "Resilient Places: Planning for Our Future" an educational symposium for regional, town and county planners in collaboration with the American Planning Association and The Collider: February 24-25, 2017 See Press Release.

-"Climate Resilient Design in the Southeast" An educational symposium in collaboration with the American Institute for Architects and the Collider: Read the Symposium Summary
+"Climate Resilient Design in the Southeast" A CASE educational symposium with American Planning Association and The Collider: Read the Symposium Summary

 Climate Change and Transportation